openservicebrokerapi/servicebroker/spec.md

 ## API Overview

-The Service Broker API defines an HTTP interface between Platforms and Service Brokers.
+The Service Broker API defines an HTTP(S) interface between Platforms and Service Brokers.

 The Service Broker is the component of the service that implements the Service